shaikhsumair01/Youtube_clone/Frontend/README.md

     3) Update the search.jsx so that it takes real-time details about the video and display it, since it shows random data (video-thumbnail, channel-views etc) when the video is accessed through search functionality.
     4) Show videos based on audience preferences and filter them accordingly
+    5) Plans on implementing lazy loading in the future

 #   📄 License
 This project is licensed under the MIT License.